-- (a) The Board shall keep a public record of its proceedings and a register of all applications for licensing. - (b) The register shall show: - (4) His or her The applicant's education and other qualifications;
+- The Board shall keep a public record of its proceedings and a register of all (a) applications for licensing. - (b) The register shall show:

+(4) His or her The applicant's education and other qualifications;

-SECTION 8.(j) G.S.
+SECTION 9.(i) G.S.
 89E-18 reads as rewritten: